Zhu-Justin/NLP/README.md

 2. Converts integers from English to numeric form (0-9)
 3. Converts symbols from English (minus, plus, dot, space) to actual symbols ("-", "+", ".", " ")
 4. Adds parenthesis using the keyword "of" and angle brackets using the keyword "in angle brackets"
+5. Supports escape in the text to escape special keywords like "of"
-5. Symbols and numbers are "sticky", i.e. no excess whitespace surrounding symbols and numbers unless "space" is explicitly specified
+6. Symbols and numbers are "sticky", i.e. no excess whitespace surrounding symbols and numbers unless "space" is explicitly specified

 ## Files